 7. Artwork must not be framed or under glass.
 An acetate covering should be used to protect the artwork.
 This cover must be easily removed for judging or it will be left in place.

 8. No scrollwork or lettering can appear on the design itself.
 Any design signed or lettered by the artist will be disqualified.
 However, the name and address of the artist must appear on the back of the design.

 9. The waterfowl species to be depicted will be determined annually by the Wildlife Department, and that species must be the dominant feature in the design.
 Any habitat appearing in the design must be typical for that species in Oklahoma.

 10. The design must be of the artist’s own creation, neither copies nor duplications from any previously published art to include paintings, drawings in any medium or any published photographs.
-An entry form affirming such originality must be signed and submitted with the entry.

 11. Utmost precautions will be taken to protect entries from damage, but the Oklahoma Department of Wildlife Conservation cannot be responsible for loss.

 12. Any entry that fails to comply with any of the requirements of this competition may be disqualified.